 An application received by St Ailbe’s school after the closing date published by St Ailbe’s school, and set out in the Admission Notice, is considered a late application for the purposes of this Admission Policy.

-Where St Ailbe’s school is oversubscribed and receives a late application for admission, that application will receive a place on the waiting list beneath Applicants whose applications were received by the school before the closing date for applications, irrespective of any selection criteria which may have been applied to applications received before the closing date for applications.
+Where the special class is oversubscribed and receives a late application for admission, that application will receive a place on the waiting list beneath Applicants whose applications were received by the school before the closing date for applications, irrespective of any selection criteria which may have been applied to applications received before the closing date for applications.
 Such late applications will be placed on the waiting list in accordance with the date and time they were received by the school subject to sections 4.7 and 4.8.
 For the avoidance of doubt, the selection criteria are not relevant to, and will not be applied to, late applications.

-Where St Ailbe’s school is not oversubscribed, i.e., there is no waiting list, and it receives a late application, the Student seeking admission will receive an offer of a place within St Ailbe’s school, subject to sections 4.7 and 4.8. and the same process as applies to Applicants whose applications were received before the closing date will be applied i.e., an Acceptance Form will be issued to the Applicant for completion and return to the school within 2 weeks of issue.
+Where the special class is not oversubscribed, i.e., there is no waiting list, and it receives a late application, the Student seeking admission will receive an offer of a place in the special class, subject to sections 4.7 and 4.8. and the same process as applies to Applicants whose applications were received before the closing date will be applied i.e., an Acceptance Form will be issued to the Applicant for completion and return to the school within 2 weeks of issue.

 Second/third-round offers of a place

-Where a Student is in receipt of an offer of a place within St Ailbe’s school but does not accept the offer, or the school withdraws the offer in line with the relevant provisions of this Policy, the place will be offered to the next Student on the waiting list in a second-round of offers.
+Where a Student is in receipt of an offer of a place within the special class but does not accept the offer, or the school withdraws the offer in line with the relevant provisions of this Policy, the place will be offered to the next Student on the waiting list in a second-round of offers.
 This process will continue throughout third and fourth rounds etc. until all places within the Special Class have been filled.

 Acceptance of a place